You may not be able to execute trades on stock market holidays, but that doesn’t mean you need to hit the pause button on your trading career.

 Plan and Research

-Once you cut some of the dead weight off of your watchlist, spend some time focusing on the stocks that still seem promising.
+Once you cut some dead weight off of your watchlist, focus on the stocks that still seem promising.

-Get a little more detailed with research.
-If any of the stocks seem like they could be real contenders, spend a little time making some plans for potential trades.
+Get a little more detailed with your research.
+If any of the stocks seem like they could be real contenders, spend a little time making plans for potential trades.

 Review Your Trading Journal

 You keep a trading journal … right?
-If not, start today or start this holiday weekend.
+If not, start today or the next time you have a long holiday weekend.
 It’s worth it.

 By reviewing your trading journal, you can get a snapshot of your performance and continue to improve.

 Go back to your trading journal and take stock of your recent trades.
-Chances are, with a little distance from them, you may see some trends emerging in terms of which setups are working … and which setups consistently result in losing money.
+Chances are, with a little distance from them, you may see some trends emerging.
+You can better spot which setups are working … and which setups consistently result in losing trades.

 Once you can identify these personal patterns, you can quit wasting your time with the setups that don’t work for you.
 Wouldn’t you rather focus on the setups that work?
 Devote some time to figuring that out.
 The truth just may surprise you.

-Many of the most successful traders occasionally do this to keep improving.
+Many of my top students do this to keep improving.
 Why not be like those traders?

 Are you falling behind on what’s going on with other successful traders?
 Use this time to check out social media feeds, videos, and Profit.ly posts by successful traders.

 Feel like binge-watching Netflix?
 Here’s what I think: Skip it if you want to be a better trader.
-Pop some corn and binge-watch my Trader Checklist instead!
+Pop some corn and binge-watch my “How to Make Millions” instead!
+(All proceeds from the sale go to charity.)

 OK, I’m not a monster.
 At least watch some trading videos BEFORE you start streaming the latest sensation or go down the YouTube wormhole.

 Stock market holidays are a great time to revisit trading basics.
-Whether it’s reading, listening to a trading podcast, or browsing my DVDs, make use of this quiet time to improve your knowledge base.
+Need a few ideas?
+You can read my book “An American Hedge Fund” (it’s FREE).
+Or you can listen to a trading podcast or two.
+And you can browse my library of DVDs.
+These are all great ways to make use of quiet time to improve your knowledge base.

 Check out Other Markets